neokii/op4/README.md

 OpenPilot 0.8.4

-This fork has full long control for Genesis without any harness mod,  and maybe other hkg cars, you will have to test.
+This fork has full long control for Genesis without any radar harness mod,  and maybe other hkg cars, you will have to test.

 Dash cam recording from ui